scribe-security/docosaurus-scribe/docs/faq.md

 <br/>

 **Q**: Can I use Scribe just to produce an SBOM (breakdown of my open-source dependencies) without validating integrity?
 **A**: You can run *gensbom* on a container image to produce an SBOM.
-You can either download the SBOM from the Scribe wen application or you can produce it on your machine as explained here.
+You can either download the SBOM from the Scribe web application or you can produce it on your machine as explained here.